kferris10/Ch3-TWA-act/index.md

 3. What are the distribution of the F-statistics for the warpbreaks data?
 We found the statistics on slides 18 and 19.
 Slide 20 is where I state the distribution of the statistics for the tennis ball data.

 4. Take a look back at slide 25.
 Is the p-value testing whether method had an effect larger or smaller than the one you obtained in Project 2?
-Based on this answer, is there more or less evidence against the null hypothesis that there is no difference in true mean diameter measurements between the methods?
-Why does the strength of evidence change?
-(This last part will require some critical thinking)
+What did we do that caused this change.
+I'm looking for you to explain why the Two-Way ANOVA gave us different results than the One-Way ANOVA.

 5. Do you have any comments or suggestions regrading this activity?